 "Since the vaccine is not a live virus, there is no reason to delay pregnancy attempts because you have received the vaccine or if you plan get the vaccine later," writes Lorene Temming, MD, and Katie Passaretti, MD, in a Q&A on pregnancy and the COVID-19 vaccine for Atrium Health.

-Despite the lack of data on pregnancy and fertility impacts in human clinical trials, the Centers for Disease Control and Prevention (CDC) reports that a limited amount of data is available from animal studies of the vaccine.
-While animal studies are currently ongoing for the Pfizer and BioNTech vaccines, of rats who received the Moderna vaccine before or during pregnancy, "No safety concerns were demonstrated."
+Despite the lack of data on pregnancy and fertility impacts in large-scale human clinical trials, the CDC reported that in animal studies of the vaccine, vaccine manufacturers “found no safety concerns” in animals who received the vaccines during or before pregnancy.
 The CDC also reports that vaccine manufacturers are monitoring clinical trial participants who became pregnant.
 Additionally, both the CDC and Food and Drug Administration (FDA) have monitoring systems in place to collect updates on people who become pregnant after receiving the vaccine.

 Talk To Your Doctor About Receiving The COVID-19 Vaccine While Trying To Conceive